rustam-aka-rust/rustnotes/content/Notes/my note-taking system.md

     - That's the reason why I rewrite notes all the time by hand.
     - To work with the ideas on a deeper level.

+### Splitting up the context of the note

+- Frequently, I’ve encountered questions from novices in note-taking about separating the contexts of home and work.
+	- Throughout my entire experience with note-taking, I’ve opposed this idea—not because it’s inherently flawed, but because it’s downright detrimental to effective thinking and working.
+	- You see, the majority of people don’t understand this because they are too preoccupied with categorizing knowledge when they should be engaging in the creation of knowledge.
+		- A classical [[I am often called a constructivist, which is actually true|constructivist’s approach]] to the process of knowledge creation.
+	- In their attempt to keep themselves even busier, they devise systems of tags and folders, which they believe will “assist” them in compartmentalizing contexts.
+- Some go even further, implementing more radical divisions by creating separate vaults for their ideas—personal and professional.
+	- The thing is, folders, tags, and vaults are merely the visible tip of the iceberg.
+We observe how it works for someone else and mistakenly conclude that it will work for us as well.
+	- And this is where the error lies.
+The true process of thinking occurs beneath the surface, below the iceberg’s tip, out of sight.
+Believe me, there is no room for the tidiness and order we assume folders, tags, and vaults will provide.
+	- If anyone establishes a system that fragments contexts in the domain of thinking, it’s comparable to building walls that impede rather than enhance creativity.
+- Thinking should not be confined to a single context; it must be as expansive as we can allow it to be without losing focus on the objective we initially set out to contemplate.
+	- Don’t build walls—create a network of roads.

 ***
 ### BIO